SoSly/minecraft/README.md

 - [BiblioCraft](https://www.curseforge.com/minecraft/mc-mods/bibliocraft) adds useful bookshelves and furniture.
 - [Chisel](https://www.curseforge.com/minecraft/mc-mods/chisel) allows you to change the look of your blocks.
 - [Connected Textures Mod](https://www.curseforge.com/minecraft/mc-mods/ctm) blends some materials across blocks.
+- [Cosmetic Armor](https://www.curseforge.com/minecraft/mc-mods/cosmetic-armor) allows you to change the look of what you're wearing.

 ### Gameplay
 New systems or changes to the base gameplay.